anujgtm1/anujgtm1.github.io/_pages/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hey, I'm a software developer from Nepal currently pursuing my MS in
+<p>Hey, I'm a software security researcher from Nepal currently pursuing my PhD in
-Computer Engineering at The University of Tennessee.
+Computer Science at The University of Tennessee.
 I am passionate about problem solving with the help of programming.
-I'm interested in software systems, software security and web security.<p>
+My research interests are software security, usable security, and privacy.<p>

 <p>When not programming, I love doing outdoorsy stuff like hiking, camping, wall climbing, and a little bit of photography.